 If you’ve read thus far and thought that I don’t believe anyone should have private lessons, know that that’s not my belief at all.
 The point of this writing is to dispel some of the myths associated with group music lessons.
 Here are several reasons why you (or your child) actually should have private music lessons.

 - Exceptional abilities in coordination skills

 - Consistently practice one to two hours daily

-- Desire matches the need to play piano at the exclusion of other activities
+- Desire matches the need to play piano or sing at the exclusion of other activities

 - Personal preference to private lessons over group lessons